The Strength vs. Conditioning Myth (and How to Build Both)

 July 18, 2025

-The good news?
+The truth?
 You can build both strength and conditioning if you train smart.
+With the right structure, you’ll stay strong, move faster, and recover better.

 The Science Behind the Interference Effect

-• Training order matters: Strength work is best performed before conditioning if they’re in the same session.
+Strength work should come before conditioning if both are in the same session.

-• Modality matters: Low-impact conditioning (bike, row, ski erg) interferes less with strength than high-impact running.
+Low-impact conditioning (bike, row, ski erg) interferes far less with strength than high-impact running or plyometrics.

-Studies have found that with smart programming, most athletes can improve both capacities without significant trade-offs.
+Research shows that with smart CrossFit programming, most athletes can improve both capacities without trade-offs.

-Programming Tips to Build Strength & Conditioning Together
+Programming Tips to Build Strength and Conditioning Together

 1. Prioritize Your Goal